 But then, happily, Bruce Wayne went and got himself dead (for a bit) and original Robin, Dick Grayson stepped into his still-warm pants.
 Tim Drake became (the even worse) Red Robin, giving Damian with a chance to prove himself.
 The Batman and Robin comic became DCs biggest hit of 2009, with readers warming to the character reversal; cheerful Batman and a deadly serious Robin.
 Perhaps Bruce Wayne was better off dead.

-The comic had youth and humour – something that was completely missing from the Christian Bale mumble-a-thons of the last few years.
+The comic had youth and humour – something that was completely missing from the movie mumblers of the last few decades.
 In his comic book biography Supergods, Grant Morrison revealed his love of the lighter side of Batman from the Silver Age of comics from the fifties and sixties.
 This was a time when the book left behind its gritty street fighting origins and blasted off into outer space to battle megarobots and galactic dragons.

 ‘Looking at the 1950s covers in particular, there’s an obvious vogue for intense, clashing colours in the logos, so we were able to do something ostensibly un-Batman-like while quoting Batman’s graphic past – the vibrating contrast of purple and green, or blue and yellow, and the big, flat expanses of background colour that were popular during that era of design all seemed ripe for a comeback.
 Unlike the flowing lines and paisley fronds of ’60s psychedelia, the ’50s brand of op/pop art in comics was straight, no frills, linear, modernist and, we felt, contemporary once more.’